amqp-node/amqplib/channel_api.md

 `#assertQueue([queue, [options, [function(err, ok) {...}]]])`

 Assert a queue into existence.
-This operation is idempotent given identical arguments; however, it will bork the channel if the queue already exists but has different properties (values supplied in the `arguments` field may or may not count for borking purposes; check the borker's, I mean broker's, documentation).
+This operation is idempotent given identical arguments; however, it will break the channel if the queue already exists but has different properties (values supplied in the `arguments` field may or may not matter; check the broker's, documentation).

 `queue` is a string; if you supply an empty string or other falsey value (including `null` and `undefined`), the server will create a